CtrlK

 Progressive Disclosure

-This is a monolithic wall of text with no references to external files.
-All content—TDD examples, performance optimization, error handling, circuit breakers, quality metrics, complexity analysis—is inlined in a single massive document.
-Much of this could be split into separate reference files with a concise overview in the main skill.
+Monolithic wall of content with no references to external files.
+All content — TDD examples, performance optimization, error handling, circuit breakers, quality metrics, complexity analysis — is inlined in a single massive file.
+Much of this could be split into separate reference documents with a concise overview in the main skill.

 1 / 3